Jernskegg/ci-portfolio-project-1/README.md

       * Surface Duo
       * Galaxy Fold

-      the following devices has been tested on Firfox developer tool emulator and worked as intended.
+      the following devices have been tested on Firefox developer tool emulator and worked as intended.
       * galaxy S9
       * iPad
       * iPhone 6/7/8 Plus iOS 11